ndsurgenor/moonshot/README.md

   - Account* (logged-in)
   - Sign Out* (logged-in)
 - Features appearing on the site as appropriate:
-  - Gallery with 'masonary' layout for photo feeds (Home, Profile)
+  - Gallery with 'masonry' layout for photo feeds (Home, Profile)
-  - Infite scroll on photo feeds (Home, Profile)
+  - Infinite scroll on photo feeds (Home, Profile)
   - Ability to search for photos using filters/search bar (Home signed-in, Profile)
   - Ability to star (like)/comment on other users' photos
   - User avatar appearing in navbar
   - Pages marked * above in dropdown menu when viewed on medium/large screens
-- Stylised 404 papge
+- Stylised 404 page

 ## Structure